Columbia ISA

 The speakers can be a soundbar, audio video receiver or stereo receiver with attached speakers or just powered speakers.
 These have audio inputs which connect to the audio outputs on the source devices.

-Some powered speakers even have optical and coaxial audio inputs so you can connect directly from a high-def TV audio output.
+Some powered speakers have optical and coaxial audio inputs so you can connect directly from a TV audio output.
 For those powered speakers or vintage stereo receivers without optical inputs, you can use a DAC or digital to analog converter to take the optical or coaxial input and then output RCA analog 2-channel stereo (white and red).
-This way you can connect a newer TV to speakers or stereo receiver.
+This way you can connect a newer TV to speakers or vintage stereo receiver.

 Internet TV - Streaming